Nikodem Popławski: Black holes are edgeways

-Popławski also proposed that the momentum components do not commute in the presence of torsion.
+Popławski proposed that the momentum components do not commute in the presence of torsion.
 Accordingly, integration over the continuous momentum in Feynman diagrams is replaced with summation over the discrete momentum eigenvalues whose separation increases with magnitude.
 Consequently, divergent integrals in Feynman diagrams are replaced with convergent sums.
 Therefore, torsion might eliminate ultraviolet divergence and provide a physical mechanism for regularization in quantum field theory, giving finite values of bare quantities such as the mass and electric charge of the electron.

+He also proposed that the four-velocity of a fermion (spinor) particle is related to its relativistic wave function.
+For a curved spacetime with torsion, the four-momentum of a spinor is related to a generator of translation, given by a covariant derivative, and the four-angular momentum is related to a generator of rotation in the Lorentz group.
+From the covariant conservation laws for the spin tensor and energy–momentum tensor for a spinor field in the presence of torsion, it follows that if the wave satisfies the curved Dirac equation, then the four-velocity, four-momentum, and four-spin satisfy the Mathisson–Papapetrou equations of motion, which reduce to the geodesic equation.
+Consequently, the motion of a particle guided by the four-velocity in the pilot wave interpretation of quantum mechanics coincides with the geodesic motion determined by spacetime, demonstrating a relativistic wave–particle duality.

 Education

-Popławski received his M.S. degree in astronomy from the University of Warsaw (1999), and his Ph.D. degree in physics from Indiana University (2004), where he later worked as a lecturer and researcher in theoretical physics.
+Popławski received his M.Sc. degree in astronomy from the University of Warsaw (1999), and his Ph.D. degree in physics from Indiana University (2004), where he later worked as a lecturer and researcher in theoretical physics.
 He joined the Department of Mathematics and Physics at the University of New Haven as a senior lecturer in 2013 and became a distinguished lecturer in 2020.

 In popular culture

 Popławski appeared in an episode of the TV show Through the Wormhole titled "Are There Parallel Universes?" (season 2) and in an episode of the Discovery Channel show Curiosity titled "Is There a Parallel Universe?", which aired in 2011.